The 2019 Staff Survey: Institutional Action Plan

 - The Professional Services Career Progression and Development Working Group

 Chaired by the Registrar and Chief Operating Officer, Joanne Clague, this Group was established in response to feedback that indicated more needs to be done to support the development and progression of our Professional Services staff.
-You can read further details of the activity of this Group, including the emerging Action Plan, here.
+You can read further details of the activity of this Group, here.

 Institutional Action Plan 2019: New Actions

 Action One: Review our approach to flexible working practices creating simple and transparent guidelines/ principles to support the implementation of flexible working practices in a fair and consistent way.